Location of Headache Lists

 Trigeminal neuralgia is an extremely intense shooting pain in the face, usually the jaw or cheek – it usually responds very well to Carbamazepine tablets.

-Some people with cluster headache report a lot of pain into the face, as well as being focussed around the eye.
+Some people with cluster headache report a lot of pain into the face, as well as the eye.

 Chronic unexplained facial pain is fairly common and difficult to treat.